 Skip to main content

-A practical guide to building apps on Woz for everyone.
-This guide is designed for anyone getting started with Woz, no technical background required.
-It covers the core features you need to know, best practices for building effectively, and practical tips to help you get from idea to working app with confidence.
+This guide is designed for anyone getting started with Woz, even if you do not have a technical background.
+It covers the core features you should know, along with practical best practices to help you move from idea to working app more efficiently.

 Plan Mode

-Plan Mode is like having a smart co-pilot review your idea before any building happens.
-Instead of jumping straight into code, Woz first reads through your entire project, figures out what needs to change, and creates a clear step-by-step plan for you to review.
+Plan Mode works like a smart co-pilot that reviews your idea before any building happens.
+Instead of jumping directly into changes, Woz first analyzes your request and creates a clear step-by-step plan for you to review.

 How to use it